 Support and help with breastfeeding: WIC promotes breastfeeding as the first choice for infant feeding.
 Participants receive encouragement, education, and help with breastfeeding by certified lactation specialists.

-Referrals to health care and other services: To medical providers for pediatric and perinatal services and WIC also makes referrals to community services.
+Referrals to health care and other services: If needed, you can get referrals to medical providers for pediatric and perinatal services, as well as referrals to community services from your WIC office.

 To see if you qualify for the WIC Program or to answer any questions, call 888-477-6333 today!